imcf/pyppms/TESTING.md

 changed by simply deleting the cache and re-building it afterwards.
 To do so, the following steps are required:

-* preparing your test instance of PPMS (unfortunately a manual operation)
+* preparing your test instance of PPMS - unfortunately this is a manual operation, but it has to be done only once (unless Stratocore resets your test instance)
 * removing the cache
 * running the tests in online mode to re-populate the cache
 * filtering / checking / validating the results